 Students seem to see a story problem and freeze.
 Story problems prove to be a tough concept for students to grasp.
 The CUBES math strategy is a great tool for students to have to help successfully solve story problems.

-What is the CUBES Math Strategy
+What is the CUBES Math Strategy?

-C is for Circle the Numbers
+What Does the C Stand For?
+Circle the Numbers

 After students read through the word problem the first time, instruct them to go back through and circle all of the numbers or number words in the story.

-U is for Underline the Question
+What Does the U Stand For?
+Underline the Question

 The next step is for the students to underline the question that is found within the story problem.
 Teach the students to think about the question and decide what exactly the question is asking them to do with the numbers.

-B is for Box the Key Words
+What Does the B Stand For?
+Box the Key Words

 When students draw a box around the key words, they are often found within the question that was just underlined.
 This step can be a bit tricky in certain situations.
 For example: “John has 16 green apples.
 He has 4 more green apples than red.
 How many red apples does John have?”
 In this instance, the students need to stop and think…”What is the question asking?” or “What does the question want to know?”

-E is for Eliminate the Extra Information
+What Does the E Stand For?
+Eliminate the Extra Information

 Some K-2 teachers choose to skip the E step and some find it beneficial.
 This step requires the students to go back into the story problem to decide if there is any information that can be skipped or ignored.